zdmaxwell/3d_quadcopter_control/README.md

 momentCmd = momentOfInertia * kpPQR * bodyRateError;
 ```

-Lastly, to develop the `RollPitchControl()` controller, I implemented another P controller as it was also a 1st order system to control the commanded angular velocities `p` and `q` in the body frame.
+Lastly, to develop the `RollPitchControl()` controller, I implemented another P controller as it was also a 1st order system to control the commanded angular velocities `p_c` and `q_c` in the body frame.
 To obtain the actual body frame roll and pitch angles, I referenced the provided rotation matrix, `R` which maps the body frame orientations to the inertial frame orientations.
 Since the third column of the rotation matrix represents the
 mapping of the body frame orientations's z axis to the correcsponding x and y world frame axes, the actual thrust direction in the world frame is equal to R13 and R23.